AchiaIR/solve_maze/README.md

 <h2>$\color{red}{Advanced \ Usage}$</h2>

-The algorithms to use in the command line are:
+The algorithms names to use in the command line are:

 - PolicyIteration
 - MonteCarlo